smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

    * Retrieve all objects within the target database.
    * Loop through each object, calculating its dependency path individually.

-3. If the specified object name exists in multiple schemas or in multiole databases (provided as the parameter), each instance of that name will be included in the output.
-You will need to manually identify the correct object.
+3. If the specified object name exists in multiple schemas or across multiple databases (as provided in the parameter), each instance will be included in the output.
+You'll need to manually identify the correct one.

 4. Synonyms appear as root nodes because the `sys.sql_expression_dependencies` table only records references to the synonym itself—not to the underlying object the synonym points to.